dotsunited/BundleFuSilexServiceProvider/README.markdown

 ### Twig ###

-The service provider automatically registers the [BundleFu twig extension](https://github.com/dotsunited/BundleFuTwigExtension) if Twig is available.
+The service provider automatically registers the [BundleFu twig extension](https://github.com/dotsunited/BundleFuTwigExtension) if Twig is available (ensure that you register the BundleFuServiceProvider **after** the TwigServiceProvider in your application).

 If do not want the extension to be registered, set `bundlefu.twig.extension` with the value `false` as a parameter: